bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

   }
 }

-// wait for window load event to run the subscribeOnBodlEvents function window.addEventListener('load', subscribeOnBodlEvents, false);
+// when the page window loads, run the subscribeOnBodlEvents function window.addEventListener('load', subscribeOnBodlEvents, false);

 </script>